NickMC05/ENGG1340_Group70/README.md

 Features:

-Generation of random game sets or events-
+-Generation of random game sets or events-
 The curvatures (turns) that are generated in the track were randomized.
 By introducing randomization to the generation of track curvatures, each round will offer a unique experience with an entirely different course layout, adding to the game's replay value and excitement.

-Data structures for storing game status-
+-Data structures for storing game status-
 Classes ->
 Object-Oriented Programming (Reduce Conflicts of Variables) Store variables and method functions.